Jian-Ping Jin, M.D., Ph.D.

 Areas of InterestGene regulation and structural-function relationships of contractile and cytoskeleton proteins

-Dr. Jin was appointed Chair of the Department of Physiology in June 2009.
-Dr. Jin comes to the School of Medicine from the Northwestern University Feinberg School of Medicine, where he served as Chief of Molecular Cardiology and Professor of Medicine.
+Dr. Jin was Chair of the Department of Physiology from June 2009 to December 2020.
+Dr. Jin came to the School of Medicine from the Northwestern University Feinberg School of Medicine, where he served as Chief of Molecular Cardiology and Professor of Medicine.
 Dr. Jin completed his undergraduate studies and received his medical degree from the Fourth Military Medical University in Xi'an, China.
 He received his doctorate degree in Molecular Biology from the University of Iowa.
 Dr. Jin's research interest is in the area of protein structure-function relationships.
 His laboratory's focus on two actin filament-associated regulatory proteins, troponin and calponin, as model systems.

 Established in 1993, my lab is interested in the regulation and structure-function relationships of contractile and cytoskeleton proteins.

 Muscle (cardiac, skeletal and smooth) contraction and non-muscle cell motility play vital roles in physiological activities and pathological conditions.
 Our research is focused on actin thin filament-associated regulatory proteins: troponin and calponin, to study their regulation and structure-function relationships.
 Molecular biology and genetic approaches are used to investigate protein isoform evolution and expression as well as to provide engineered protein constructs for functional characterization.
 Biochemical, biophysical and immunochemical methods are used in studying protein structure and function.
 Cell culture systems and transgenic/gene knock-out/knock-in mouse models are developed for integrative functional characterizations at cellular, organ and whole animal levels.